128technology/docs/docs/intro_installation_azure.md

 #### Azure Portal

+To deploy the Session Smart Networking software via the Azure Portal:

 Click on the **Session Smart Networking** offering selected during the previous section "Selecting the Azure Image".
-Click on the "Get it now" button, agree to the terms of use and privacy policy of the image and click on the tab "Plans + Pricing" as shown in the following picture:
+Click on the "Get it now" button.
+Agree to the terms of use and privacy policy of the image.
+Click on the tab "Plans + Pricing" as shown in the following picture:

 ![Plans](/img/platforms_azure_plans.png)